 Therefore the following text changes are proposed to the EOS RBSP semantics:

-When present, the end of sequence RBSP specifies that the current access unit is the last access unit in the coded video sequence in decoding order and the next subsequent access unit in the bitstream in decoding order (if any) is an IRAP or GDR access unit.
+When present, the end of sequence RBSP specifies that the current layer access unit is the last layer access unit in the CLVS in decoding order and the next subsequent layer access unit in the bitstream in decoding order (if any) is an IRAP or GDR layer access unit.
 The syntax content of the SODB and RBSP for the end of sequence RBSP are empty.

 On general SEI message semantics